2020-2021 Faculty Resources

-Messiah University will be providing a variety of resources to help faculty design and teach their courses in Fall 2020.
+Messiah University will be providing a variety of resources to help faculty design and teach their courses during the 2020-2021 academic year.

 F2F/Remote Instruction Templates.
 Please note that these models reflect a continuum rather than fixed points.
 That is to say, the lecture-based, enhanced F2F classroom may also include activities.
 Select the model that reflects what you'll adopt most in your respective courses.

 - Enhanced face‐to‐face (F2F); Lecture‐based classroom.
 This version of course delivery looks and feels very much like a traditional lecture classroom, but includes synchronous participation from remote students.
 Classroom technology makes it possible for remote students to hear and see at least the most critical elements of the classroom presentation/discussion and to interact with the instructor or peers.
 Course pedagogy is generally the same as it would be for a traditional lecture course delivery.